Elir-Mahad/jokes/README.md

   - The **FullJoke** component displays the joke delivery.

+### My workflow:

+For this project i used githubs kanban to manage issues, tasks, etc. Here is the project kanban

+I divided my time in the following order:

+1. Research on what the project entails and what tools i will need.

+2. Write out issues and tasks based on what i assume the project entails.
+  - The research was continous and ongoing so i refined my issues and tasks whenever it seemed necessary.

+3. Coding out the project.
+You will notice that each task was upon completiton committed.

-### Success criteria:
+### Test criteria:

+Below is the test criteria from the emai.

+Under each bullet, i've attached related issues.
+- Inside each issue, you will see a list of tasks.
+- For some the tasks, i've attached external links as resources for further perusal or review.

-- [ ] Using Expo and React Navigation, build a basic app skeleton with two tabs on the bottom and a drawer that can be accessed on the left.
+- Using Expo and React Navigation, build a basic app skeleton.
+Refer to issue-number-1

-- Each tabbed page can display text saying tab 1, tab2.
+- Add two tabs on the bottom.
+Each tabbed page can display text saying tab 1, tab2.
+Refer to issue-number-2

+- Add a drawer that can be accessed on the left.
+Refer to issue-number-3
-- [ ] There will be a button in the drawer saying "show me a joke," which will request a random joke from the endpoint here and immediately trigger a push notification to show on the device that displays the joke's setup.

-- [ ] Upon clicking the notification, the drawer will close, and a new stacked page will open on top of the root tab view that displays the joke's delivery/punchline.
+- There will be a button in the drawer saying "show me a joke," which will request a random joke from the endpoint here and immediately trigger a push notification to show on the device that displays the joke's setup.
+Upon clicking the notification, the drawer will close, and a new stacked page will open on top of the root tab view that displays the joke's delivery/punchline.
+Refer to issue-number-4 and issue-number-5

-- [ ] Please upload your project to GitHub and share the link once completed.
+- Please upload your project to GitHub and share the link once completed.
+Refer to issue-number-6

-- [ ] Bonus: Feel free to take this further in any way you see fit (e.g. filters, etc.).
+  - Here is the link to the expo snack site :
+   - To view the site, download the expo go app, and scan the qr code.

 ### Assumptions: